HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 ## Requirements

 XXE attacks require the application to accept XML from uncontrolled sources and parse it in an insecure way.
-Many XML parsers by default require the developer to limit their capabilities by setting different flags in the component that uses it.
+Many XML parsers by default require the developer to limit their capabilities by setting different flags in the component that uses it in order to make them secure.

 -----